2016 Pakistan Football Federation Cup

-The 2016 National Football Challenge Cup or 2016 Pakistan Football Federation Cup was the 26th season of domestic cup tournament in Pakistani football.
-24 teams took part in this competition from 28 January 2016 to 22 February 2016, which took place in Islamabad, Lahore, and Karachi.
+The 2016 National Football Challenge Cup or 2016 Pakistan Football Federation Cup was the 26th season of domestic association football cup tournament in Pakistani football.
+24 teams took part in this competition held in Islamabad, Lahore, and Karachi from 28 January 2016 to 22 February 2016.

-Khan Research Laboratories were the defending champions.
-They defended their title after defeating National Bank 1–0 in the final.
+Reigning champions Khan Research Laboratories successfully defended their title after defeating National Bank 1–0 in the final.

-Renaming
+Background

-The National Challenge Cup was renamed to Pakistan Football Federation Cup or PFF Cup for unknown reasons.
 After eight months of no football action, the tournament was announced for 28 January 2016 to 23 February 2016.
+The PFF Cup, instead of the usual National Challenge Cup, was organised by the Lahore High Court appointed PFF administrator Justice Asad Munir.
+The National Challenge Cup scheduled for April 2016 was later called off due to lack of sponsorship, leaving the PFF Cup as the only national knockout event that year.

 Format

 Qualifying round

 For qualification, 15 teams from PFF League (B Division) and 1 team from the Pakistan Premier League played in a group stage, with winners and runners-up from each group qualifying for the final round.

 Final round

 Eight teams from the qualifying round and eight teams from the Pakistan Premier League played in a group stage, with the group winners and runners-up qualifying for the knock-out stages.